j4mie/idiorm/README.markdown

 [https://j4mie.github.io/idiormandparis/](https://j4mie.github.io/idiormandparis/)

 ---

-### Feature/API complete
+### In maintenance only mode

-Idiorm is now considered to be feature complete as of version 1.5.0.
-Whilst it will continue to be maintained with bug fixes there will be no further new features added from this point on.
+Idiorm and Paris are now considered to be feature complete as of version 1.5.0.
+Whilst they will continue to be maintained with bug fixes there will be no further new features added from this point on.
 This means that if a pull request makes breaking changes to the API or requires anything other than a patch version bump of the library then it will not be merged.

 **Please do not submit feature requests or API breaking changes as they will be closed without ceremony.**

+### Should I use Idiorm/Paris?

+#### If you're starting a new project

+It is not recommended that you use either Idiorm or Paris in new projects.

+I recommend that you use the [Eloquent database library](https://github.com/illuminate/database) from [Laravel](https://laravel.com) as Taylor based it on Idiorm when he wrote it.
+This means that many of the same ideas are present there, but it is more actively maintained and has a more modern code style.

+#### If you have existing projects based on Idiorm or Paris

+You can continue to use both projects as they will continue to receive security patches and bug fixes.
+It is important to note that future versions of PHP may not be supported if changes they require would break backwards compatibility.

+At this point you can either use another database library such as Eloquent from Laravel (see If you're starting a new project above) or you could decide to fork Idiorm and/or Paris to patch them with your own modifications.

+### But, why?

 For further information on the state of this project please see https://github.com/j4mie/idiorm/issues/360